MuneraAlRajhi/Arabic-Poetry-NLP/README.md

 ## Project's Description:

-This project aims to Analyse Arabic Poetry using NLP and apply different Mechain learning algorithms for both Supervised and Unsupervised Learning, to help answer the following questions:
+This project aims to Analyse Arabic Poetry using NLP and apply different Machine learning algorithms for both Supervised and Unsupervised Learning, to help answer the following questions:

 - How to classify poems based on labels.
 - How to predict labels based on Topic Modeling.